glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ## 3. Cancel/Reschedule Appointment

 ### Description
-Allow Patients to cancel or reschedule an appointment.
+The patient cancels or reschedules an appointment.

 ### Actor
 Patient